 As the largest film and television festival designed for and by young people in the UK and Ireland around 40,000 young people (aged 4-25) participate in Cinemagic events in Belfast, Dublin, London, France (Castres), New York and Los Angeles each year.

-Since it was established Cinemagic has engaged with over 500,000 young people, screened over 3,000 films, and hosted over 500 masterclasses, industry workshops, Q&As and special events.
+Since it was established Cinemagic has engaged with almost 1 million young people, screened over 3,000 films, and hosted over 500 masterclasses, industry workshops, Q&As and special events.
 Our film production projects have received international acclaim for their ambition, quality and reach.